Easily find upgrades for your BMW!

 Simply put, there are two ways you can take when trying to improve the performance of your car.
 There is a plug and play option called a piggyback tune (sometimes also called a box tune), which is basically a device you hook up to your car’s ECU and sensors to trick the engine into producing more power.
 Generally speaking, it’s not the best tuning method: granted, it’s easy to see some effects, but the reliability leaves much to be desired.

-ECU Tuning vs. Piggyback Tunes vs. Perfected Performance
+ECU Tuning vs. Piggyback Tunes vs. Awaken Performance

 |Standard ECU tune||Piggyback tune|